EMD SD80MAC

-Another broad gauge variant also came in 2012 only, that is, the EMD GT50AC, also known as the Indian locomotive class WDG-5, a smaller and lighter 135-ton variant, with an up-tweaked EMD 20N-710G3B-EC engine, capable of producing 5500 hp at 910 RPM, to serve the Indian Railways, whose current tracks are weak to handle very heavy locomotives, just like how EMD GT46MAC WDG-4 was developed from SD70MAC by reducing the weight.
+Another broad gauge variant introduced in 2012 is the EMD GT50AC, also known as the Indian locomotive class WDG-5, a smaller and lighter 135-ton variant, with an up-tweaked EMD 20N-710G3B-EC engine, capable of producing 5500 hp at 910 RPM, to serve the Indian Railways, whose current tracks are weak to handle very heavy locomotives, just like how EMD GT46MAC (a) WDG-4 was developed from SD70MAC by reducing the weight.
 The seven locomotives of the class were developed indigenously by Banaras Locomotive Works (BLW) of India.
 The locomotives are not a part of the SD80 series, but are completely based on it, making it the second International application of the V20-710 prime mover, after the Brazilian SD80ACe.

 After the split of Conrail in 1999, the SD80MACs were split up between Norfolk Southern Railway and CSX Transportation.
-Norfolk Southern received 17 units (numbered 7200–7216) while CSX got 13 (800–812, renumbered to 4590–4602).
+Norfolk Southern received 17 units (numbered 7200–7216) while CSX got 13 (800–812, renumbered starting in 2007 to 4590–4602).
 The former Conrail units were the first AC traction locomotives owned by Norfolk Southern, with the railroad not ordering more until late 2008 with an order of General Electric's ES44AC.
-In late 2014, Norfolk Southern announced that they had reached an agreement with CSX Transportation to trade 12 EMD SD40-2 units (NS 3425–3447) for CSX's remaining 12 SD80MACs, leaving NS as the model's sole operator.
+In late 2014, Norfolk Southern announced that they had reached an agreement with CSX Transportation to trade 12 EMD SD40-2 units (NS 3425–3447) for CSX's remaining 12 SD80MACs (one unit being scrapped after an accident), leaving NS as the model's sole operator.
 They were delivered to the NS in April 2015.

 In February 2020, following the beginning of COVID-19 pandemic, Norfolk Southern retired all 29 of its remaining SD80MACs, owing to their operational costs.
 Six units were sold to Canadian Pacific Kansas City (then Canadian Pacific Railway) as parts sources for their recent EMD SD70ACU rebuilds.
 The remainder of the NS fleet went to Progress Rail and were scrapped.
 As of January 2022, the Conrail Historical Society was in contact with Canadian Pacific Kansas City Limited hoping to have one SD80MAC set aside for preservation, after failing to make an agreement with Progress Rail.
-However, as of 2025, the six SD80MACs still remain in storage as the remainder were scrapped.
+As of 2025, the six SD80MACs still remain in storage as the remainder were scrapped.